Trade between the US and China is so extensive; shipping from China to the US is one of the hottest topics.

 Country of Origin Marking:

-Ensure compliance with all relevant regulations, including product safety standards, labeling requirements, and any specific import restrictions or prohibitions that may apply to certain types of goods.
+Ensure that all regulations pertaining to product safety standards, labeling requirements, and import restrictions or prohibitions related to specific goods are implemented.

 Payment of Customs Duties and Fees: